allevo/seqflow-js/packages/website/src/pages/GetStarted_2splitComponents.md

 - the context object used to interact with the component.

 In the above code, we created:
-- a new component called `Loading` to show a loading message;
+- the `Loading` component to show a loading message;
-- a new component called `ErrorMessage` to show an error message.
+- the `ErrorMessage` component to show an error message.
-- a new component called `Quote` to show the quote;
+- the `Quote` component to show the quote;

 Finally, we updated the `Main` component accordingly.